househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ![Primary Search Results](http://cl.ly/image/1M2M1a2s3Y1L/search-results.jpg)

-The primary ("gridview") search generates from a much more simple Elasticsearch query than the autocomplete.
+The primary ("gridview") search generates a much more simple Elasticsearch query than the autocomplete.
 It finds properties with an exact-match by foreign key:

 ```json